jamesbjackson/LICENSE/README.md

 7. Bump the `total` value in `licenses.json`, `licenses.yaml`, and `licenses.txt`.
 8. Send in a pull request.
 The more information you provide about the license, the better (especially if it is not a well-known license).

-If the license you wish to add requires a new parameter, first make an issue about it for discussion.
+If the license you wish to add **requires a new parameter**, first make an issue about it for discussion.
 Include why the parameters needs to be added (which license(s) would benefit from it).
 Adding a new parameter introduces a change in the API that applications may not be expecting or ready for.